-OILING SYSTEM AND RELATED ITEMS...
+AIRHEADS OILING SYSTEM AND RELATED ITEMS...

 This article is expected to be used together with #49 through #51D.
 You will NOT get the full story without reading them.

-Everything that follows here is my personal belief, and a NON-leaking engine is assumed.
+Everything that follows here is my personal opinion, and a NON-leaking engine is assumed.

 Cooler = oil cooling finned radiator